Cyborgscode/Linux-Recall-in-bash/README.md

 ```

 edit .config/recall/config to the path you want the recall images saved, adjust the timeframe for caching and max. cachesize.
-change or edit .config/recall/exclude to either a completly empty file or add line-by-line the windowtitles form wmctrl -l i.e.
+change or edit .config/recall/exclude to either a completly empty file or add line-by-line the windowtitles from wmctrl -l i.e.

 ```
 [~]$ wmctrl -l